 - (8) The rules laid down in this Regulation should apply to online platforms within the meaning of Article 3 point (i) of Regulation (EU) 2022/2065 of the European Parliament and the Council, which allow guests to conclude distance contracts with hosts for the provision of short-term accommodation rental services.
 Therefore, webpages or other electronic means which connect hosts with guests without any further role in the conclusion of direct transactions should be excluded from the scope of this Regulation.
-Online platforms intermediating the provision of short-term accommodation rental services without remuneration (for example, online platforms intermediating the exchange of dwellings) are not covered by these rules unless, due to the specific way they are designed, they involve remuneration. - (9) Registration procedures, as opposed to authorisation procedures, enable competent authorities to collect information on hosts and units relating to short-term accommodation rental services.
+Online platforms intermediating the provision of short-term accommodation rental services without remuneration (for example, online platforms intermediating the exchange of dwellings) are not covered by these rules unless, due to the specific way they are designed, they involve remuneration, including any form of economic compensation. - (9) Registration procedures enable competent authorities to collect information on hosts and units relating to short-term accommodation rental services.
+This registration number relating to the unit will be included in a public and easily accessible registry, and therefore Member States should ensure that that registration number does not include personal data.
 The registration number, which is a unique identifier of a unit rented, should ensure that the data collected and shared by platforms can be properly attributed to hosts and units.
-It should therefore be for competent authorities in Member States which have imposed a requirement on online short-term rental platforms to transmit data, to put in place or maintain registration procedures for hosts and their units.
-In order to avoid that a unit is attributed more than one registration number for active listing, each unit should be subject to only one registration procedure in a Member State, either at national, regional or local level.
-To ensure full traceability of hosts and units, where competent authorities require data from providers of online short-term rental platforms, registration procedures should be established or mantained for all hosts that wish to offer short-term rental accommodation services.
+It should therefore be for competent authorities, in Member States which have imposed a requirement on online short-term rental platforms to transmit data, to put in place or maintain registration procedures for hosts and their units.
+In order to avoid that a unit is attributed more than one registration number for listing, each unit should be subject to only one registration procedure in a Member State, either at national, regional or local level.
+Registration obligations, established under this Regulation should be without prejudice to other possible information obligations derived from Union or national law, arising from taxation, population censuses and the collection of statistics.

-Regulation (EU) 2022/2065 of the European Parliament and of the Council of 19 October 2022 on a Single Market For Digital Services and amending Directive 2000/31/EC.
+Regulation (EU) 2022/2065 of the European Parliament and of the Council of 19 October 2022 on a Single Market For Digital Services and amending Directive 2000/31/EC (Digital Services Act), (OJ L 277, 27.10.22, p.
+1).